Contona1215/Python-Testing-Model/README.md

 ## Quantitative Analysis
 - **Metrics used to evaluate the final model**:
   - Confusion metrics
-  - AUC & AIR graphs：
+  - AUC & AIR graphs：AUC = The area under the curve, AIR =
-  - AUC The Area Under The Curve, the closer the AUC is to 1, the closer the AUC is to 1, the better the model.
-  - AIR is Adverse Impact Ratio.
-AIR calculates the adverse impact ratio as a quotient between protected and reference group acceptence rates.
 - **The final values of the metrics for all data**:
   - Training AUC: 0.78
   - Validation AUC: 0.75